Shante Evans

-Shante Evans (born July 8, 1991) is an American-Slovenian basketball player for Casademont Zaragoza and the Slovenian national team.
+Shante Evans (born July 8, 1991) is a basketball player for Žabiny Brno.
+Born in the United States, she represents the Slovenian national team internationally.

 Club career

-On February 7, 2022, Galatasaray signed an agreement with Evans, who is a Slovenian of American origin, in the 4th position.
+On February 7, 2022 Evans signed with Galatasaray.

 On February 14, 2024, she signed for Casademont Zaragoza of the Spanish women's league.
 The summer of 2025, she was announced as one of the new additions to the squad for the following season at Žabiny Brno.

 National team career

 She participated at the EuroBasket Women 2017 and EuroBasket Women 2019.